 AT&T Business Transfer PIN: How to Get a Port Out PIN

-Option 1: Request the Transfer PIN online
+Get the Transfer PIN online through myAT&T

-- Look for the option related to transferring a phone number.
+- Look for Transfer phone number.

-- Select the option to request a new Number Transfer PIN.
+- Select Request new PIN.

 - Call 800.331.0500.